 That’s about to change.

 A new performing arts center, art galleries and a trendy inn are rejuvenating one of the city’s oldest African-American communities.
-Also on the way: a supper club owned by celebrity chef Marcus Samuelsson, who runs the popular Harlem restaurant, Red Rooster.
+And, Red Rooster, a restaurant owned by celebrity chef Marcus Samuelsson.

 Overtown’s proximity to a new Brightline Virgin MiamiCentral Station, and the promise of a new, tall bridge freeing the neighborhood from its low-rise overpasses, also means the once-thriving cultural mecca may get its time in the sun again.

 “People want to come back to Overtown because of its strong and rich black cultural history,” said Nicole Gates, co-owner of one of the neighborhood’s newest restaurants, Lil Greenhouse Grill.